sora-xor/sora-bounties/translation-bounties-2021.md

 ### Here is how it works:
 1. Join our [Translation Group on Telegram](https://t.me/sora_translation_community)
-2. Check out the table below – if you want to translate or review a language that is not yet translated/ reviewed – let us know about it in the group, or better yet — **text @Loejr on Telegram**.
+2. Check out the table below – if you want to translate or review a language that is not yet translated/reviewed – let us know about it in the group, or better yet — **text @Loejr on Telegram**.
 We will check and ask you to fill in the form to add you to Lokalise.
 Don't hesitate to let us know if you can't access some features you need.
-3. You'll receive invitation and can start translating/ reviewing.
+3. You'll receive invitation and can start translating/reviewing.
 The language will be assigned to you but **please note it can be reassigned if the translation has not been in progress for some time.**
 4. After translation is complete, we will need to review it before reward is sent out.
 The translator receives 90% of the reward, 10% goes to the reviewer.